-We recognise that choosing a school for your daughter or son is a crucial decision and we take very seriously our responsibilities when parents and carers entrust their child's education and care to us.
+We recognise that choosing a school for your child is a crucial decision and we take our responsibilities very seriously when parents and carers entrust their child's education and care to us.
 As parents, our biggest anxiety is about the welfare and happiness of our children.
-First and foremost, therefore, we make sure that a strong pastoral system underpins all that we do, valuing and caring for each child.
+As a school, first and foremost, we make sure that underpinning everything that we do is a strong pastoral system which values and cares for each child.
 We are proud of the strong levels of support that we provide for all our students, including those with specific difficulties and disabilities.

-We are committed to ensuring that Driffield School & Sixth Form offers a well-ordered, purposeful school on a day to day basis, one where students feel safe and happy and able to make the most of the talents they possess.
+We are committed to ensuring that Driffield School & Sixth Form offers a calm, purposeful school on a day to day basis; one where students feel safe, happy and are able to make the most of the talents they possess.
+We do not tolerate behaviour that falls below our standards and are quick to reward our students who work hard and represent the school well, operating within a consistent and clearly understood Behaviour Policy.